Wikimedia-Suomi/PendingChangesBot-ng/CONTRIBUTING.md

 ## Prerequisites
 Before installing or running the application, ensure you have:
 * Python 3
+* Pip
+* Virtual environment support (venv)
-* Git installed
+* Git
-* A Wikimedia account (for BotPassword authentication)
+* Django-compatible environment
+* Pywikibot configured with your Wikimedia username
+* Browser access to Meta-Wiki and Superset for OAuth approval

 ## Setup Instructions